jessepav/libgdx-wiki-old/Importing-Blender-models-in-LibGDX.md

 **`fbx-conv` will never split your mesh**, unless your mesh is skinned and exceeds the maximum number amount of bones specified.
 Simply because it doesn't have enough information to do so.

 > Note that in contrast to java, both fbx-conv and opengl support `unsigned` indices.
-Therefor you might not notice issues between 32767 and 65535 vertices in some cases and devices.
+Therefore you might not notice issues between 32767 and 65535 vertices in some cases and devices.
 You should not rely on this though.

 ### Using the Model Preview Utility